Smart healthcare: How IoT can improve health services

 Preventive care

-As discussed earlier, modern healthcare systems take a preventive approach rather than disease centric approach to providing care.
+As discussed earlier, modern healthcare systems take a preventive rather than a disease-centric approach to providing care.
 Preventive healthcare is consumer-centric and needs a customized approach.

-Digital technologies can be used to prevent the occurrence of a disease or health condition by continuously monitoring health parameters that help in issuing alerts before the health incident actually occurs.
+Digital technologies can prevent a disease or health condition by continuously monitoring health parameters that help in issuing alerts before the health incident occurs.

-mHealth devices worn by the people or carried on their person report or transmit data that is then analyzed to throw up these alerts.
+mHealth devices worn by the people or carried on their reports or transmit data that is then analyzed to throw up these alerts.

-Assisted living is the term used for homes and communities that integrate digital technologies in the daily lives of their residents to deliver continuous and customized smart healthcare services.
+Assisted living is the term used for homes and communities that integrate digital technologies into the daily lives of their residents to deliver continuous and customized intelligent healthcare services.

-With families moving from joint to nuclear and life expectancy increasing, assisted living is becoming a global reality.
-And then why just senior citizens; many illnesses like Alzheimer’s, Parkinson’s, or acute rheumatism require continuous and personalized care for the patients.
+Assisted living is becoming a global reality with families moving from joint to nuclear and life expectancy increasing.
+And then why are just senior citizens; many illnesses like Alzheimer’s, Parkinson’s, or acute rheumatism require continuous and personalized patient care.

 Data collection and analytics

 Any medical incident can never be treated in isolation.
-Every patient has a history of medications and health issues, which must be taken into account when caring for them.
+Every patient has a history of medications and health issues, which must be considered when caring for them.

 Again, any medical incident is not unique.
 There are always previous occurrences in other patients and chances that it will occur again in other patients.
 Smart Healthcare provides interconnected devices that can gather lots of real-time data that can be used.